ligato/docs/docs/user-guide/concepts.md

 # Concepts

-This section describes several concepts that are fundamental to the Ligato VPP agent and cn-infra architecture and functions.
+This section describes several concepts that are fundamental to the Ligato VPP agent and Cn-infra architecture and functions.

 * Model as a representation of an object managed by the VPP agent
 * Key Prefix / Keys for indexing configuration objects
 * proto.Messages for defining and generating protobuf APIs
 * KV data store serving as a repository for configuration information
-* VPP configuration order as performed by CLI and Ligato
+* VPP configuration order as performed by the VPP agent
 * Multi-Version support consisting of multiple versions of the VPP dataplane, and multiple instances of a VPP agent